-The study aims to resolve this by identifying and designing socially acceptable, environmentally friendly and economically viable engineered landfill sites within or around the Western Area.
+The study aimed to resolve this by identifying and designing socially acceptable, environmentally friendly and economically viable engineered landfill sites within or around the Western Area.

-To attain this objective, IMC will undertake pre-feasibility and feasibility assessments for proposed landfill sites and prepare outline designs and commercially viable business plans for sustainable operation of the sites.
+We conducted pre-feasibility and feasibility assessments for proposed landfill sites and prepared outline designs and commercially viable business plans for sustainable operation of the sites.

-We will also review the existing solid waste collection system in the Western Area and formulate a commercially viable solid waste management plan that upholds social and environmental standards.
+We also reviewed the existing solid waste collection system in the Western Area and formulate a commercially viable solid waste management plan that upholds social and environmental standards.